Semaphor

 Edit/delete dashboard-scoped fieldsYesYes

 Organization users are employees with direct access to Semaphor.
 Tenant users are end users from your customers who access embedded dashboards.
-Domain-level fields are read-only for tenant users, ensuring consistent business logic across all customer-facing analytics.
+Domain-level fields are read-only for all dashboard users, ensuring consistent business logic across all customer-facing analytics.

 Best Practices